kristopolous/EvDa/README.md

       b: 2
     });

+If there are no arguments, then an object for inspection is returned.

+As of 0.1.15, this is what is returned:

+    {
+      data: ...
+The keys and current values
+      events: ...
+The events (on, after, before, test ...)
+      locks: ...
+Used to prevent recursion, it can also (if buggy) prevent firing
+      last: ...
+The last function return value for each key (useful for debugging closures)
+      globs: ...
+Regex style event listening
+    }

 <h4><a name="set"></a>[value] .set(key, value, meta, _opts)</h4>

  * Sets [key] to [value] or undefined if a value is omitted.
 Although undefined is a falsy value, the engine checks for set membership so it won't be fooled by things like undefined and null.